davidvajda/davidvajda/README.md

 - 👋 Hi, I’m @davidvajda
-- 👀 I’m interested in python, javascript (React, React Native)
-- 🌱 I’m currently creating a automation that will generate PDF with pyFPDF
+- 🌱 I’m currently working on a datasheet automation with pyFPDF
-- 💞️ I’m looking to collaborate on interesting python, js projects
 - 📫 How to reach me, you can write me an email to davidvajda1998@gmail.com

 <!---